 The list above includes attempts to commit such crimes also.

 Shock v.
 State, 750 So.2d 769 (Fla.
 5th DCA 2000): Appellant asserts that because his offense was only an attempt to violate that statute, he is entitled to have the record sealed.
 He says he violated section 777.04, a general attempt statute and not the drug trafficking statute section 893.135.
 We disagree and affirm the order of denial.
 The record-sealing statute says that if the criminal history record relates to the drug trafficking statute then the record will not be sealed.
 Certainly an attempt to traffic in drugs relates to drug trafficking so logically the legislature meant to include the attempt.

-Don’t be confused by FDLE’s website – any offense can be expunged if the case was dropped/dismissed and you otherwise qualify.
+Don’t be confused by FDLE’s website – the above list does not apply to any offense if the case was dropped/dismissed/no billed or you were acquitted after a trial and you otherwise qualify.